Gene-Weaver/LeafMachine2/README.md

         * Run the `run_LeafMachine2.py` script to launch the GUI
         * Activate the virtual env, then `python run_LeafMachine2.py`
     * Fixed installation bugs
+To get the latest updates, use `cd` to move into your LeafMachine2 directory, build and activate your virtual environment, then run `git pull`.
+We recommend rebuilding your venv from scratch for this update.
+If you made local changes to your repo, you may have to stash or --force overwrite your local changes (or just install LM2 in a new local directory).

 # Installing LeafMachine2